Skip to main content

-Welcome to the Manitoba Psychological Society Webpage.
-We thank you for taking the time to learn more about our association whether you are a psychologist, other professional or community member.
+Welcome to the Manitoba Psychological Society (MPS) Webpage.
+We thank you for taking the time to learn more about our association whether you are a psychologist, psychology student, other professional or community member.
 As you can see, we are a non-profit, professional association committed to advocating for the further study and use of psychology in Manitoba.

 Thank you again for your interest in our website and in the Manitoba Psychological Society.
 Please feel free to contact us should you have any questions or would like to become more involved.